“Notice to Appear” in Pasco County

 Attorney for “Notice to Appear” in Pasco County, FL

 If you were issued a notice to appear or received a summons to appear in the mail, then contact an experienced criminal defense attorney in Pasco County, FL, at Sammis Law Firm.

 Our attorneys fight felony and misdemeanor cases at the courthouses in New Port Richey and Dade City, FL.
 We also represent clients accused of a violation of a municipal or county ordinance.

 Procedures for Issuing a “Notice to Appear” in Court

 If a person is arrested for a first-degree or second-degree misdemeanor or a violation of a municipal or county ordinance or for a violation of a municipal or county ordinance, then the arresting officer or booking officer may issue such person a Notice to Appear unless:

-- The accused fails to identify them self sufficiently or supply the required information;
+- The accused fails to identify themselves sufficiently or supply the required information;

 - The accused refuses to sign the Notice to Appear;

 - The officer has reason to believe that the continued liberty of the accused constitutes an unreasonable risk of bodily injury to themself or others;

 - There is a substantial risk that they will refuse to respond to the notice;

 - The officer has any suspicion that the accused may be wanted in any jurisdiction; and